 Why use a payment gateway?

 Sellers can save time by using a payment gateway since they don’t have to manually input customer information; a payment gateway automates that process.
 This frees up time for the seller to focus on their business instead of tasks that can be handled with technology.

 When a customer makes a purchase, a payment gateway encrypts sensitive information like credit card payments, ensuring a secure transaction.
-A payment gateway also gives customers more payment options: more payment options means a larger customer base.
+Moreover, in the context of crypto payment processing, a payment gateway also becomes crucial for facilitating secure cryptocurrency transactions, offering customers even more payment options and potentially expanding the customer base.